tberg12/ocular/README.md

 2. Initialize a font:

   Before a font can be trained from texts, a font model consisting of a "guess" for each character must be initialized based on the fonts on your computer.
-Use `-fontPath` to specify where the initialized font should be written.
+Use `-outputFontPath` to specify where the initialized font should be written.
 Since different languages use different character sets, a language model must be given in order for the system to know what characters to initialize (`-lmPath`).

       java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.InitializeFont -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
-        -lmPath lm/trilingual.lmser \
+        -intputLmPath lm/trilingual.lmser \
-        -fontPath font/advertencias/init.fontser
+        -outputFontPath font/advertencias/init.fontser

 3. Train a font:

-  To train a font, a set of document pages must be given (`-inputPath`), along with the paths to the language model and initial font model.
-Use `-outputFontPath` to specify where the trained font model should be written, and `-outputPath` to specify where transcriptions and evaluation metrics should be written.
-The path specified by `-inputPath` should point to a pdf or image file or directory or directory hierarchy of such files.
-The value given by `-inputPath` will be searched recursively for non-`.txt` files; the transcriptions written to the `-outputPath` will maintain the same directory hierarchy.
+  To train a font, a set of document pages must be given (`-inputDocPath`), along with the paths to the language model and initial font model.
+Use `-outputFontPath` to specify where the trained font model should be written, and `-outputPath` to specify where transcriptions and (optional) evaluation metrics should be written.
+The path specified by `-inputDocPath` should point to a pdf or image file or directory or directory hierarchy of such files.
+The value given by `-inputDocPath` will be searched recursively for non-`.txt` files; the transcriptions written to the `-outputPath` will maintain the same directory hierarchy.

       java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TranscribeOrTrainFont -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
         -trainFont true \
         -inputFontPath font/advertencias/init.fontser \
         -inputLmPath lm/trilingual.lmser \
-        -inputPath sample_images/advertencias \
+        -inputDocPath sample_images/advertencias \
         -numDocs 10 \
         -outputFontPath font/advertencias/trained.fontser \
         -outputPath train_output

+  Since the operation of the font trainer is to take in a font model (`-inputFontPath`) and output a new and improved font model (`-outputFontPath`), the program can be run multiple times, passing the output back in as the input of the next round, to continue to making improvements.

   Many more command-line options, including several that affect speed and accuracy, can be found below.

+  **Optional: Glyph substitution modeling for variable orthography**

+  Ocular has the optional ability to learn, unsupervised, a mapping from archaic orthography to the orthography reflected in the trained language model.
+We call this a "glyph substitution model" (GSM).
+To train a GSM, add the `-trainGsm` and `-outputGsmPath` options.

+    java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TranscribeOrTrainFont -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
+      -trainFont true \
+      -inputFontPath font/advertencias/init.fontser \
+      -inputLmPath lm/trilingual.lmser \
+      -inputDocPath sample_images/advertencias \
+      -numDocs 10 \
+      -outputFontPath font/advertencias/trained.fontser \
+      -outputPath train_output \
+      -allowGlyphSubstitution true \
+      -trainGsm true \
+      -outputGsmPath font/advertencias/trained.gsmser

 4. Transcribe some pages:

   To transcribe pages, use the same instructions as above in #3 that were used to train a font, but leave `-trainFont` unspecified (or set it to `false`).
-Additionally, `-inputFontPath` should point to the newly-trained font model (instead of the "initial" font model used during font training).
+Additionally, `-inputFontPath` should point to the newly-trained font model (the `-outputFontPath` from the training step, instead of the "initial" font model used during font training).

       java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TranscribeOrTrainFont -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
-        -inputPath sample_images/advertencias \
+        -inputDocPath sample_images/advertencias \
+        -inputLmPath lm/trilingual.lmser \
         -inputFontPath font/advertencias/trained.fontser \
-        -inputLmPath lm/trilingual.lmser \
         -outputPath transcribe_output

   Many more command-line options, including several that affect speed and accuracy, can be found below.

+  **Optional: Continued model improvements during transcription**

+  Since training is a model is done in an unsupervised fashion (it requires no gold transcriptions), the operation of transcribing is actually a subset of EM font training.
+Because of this, it is possible make further improvements to the models during transcription, without having to make multiple iterations over the documents.
+This can be done by setting `-numEMIters` to 1, `-trainFont` to `true`, and `-updateDocBatchSize` to a reasonable number of training documents:

+    java -Done-jar.main.class=edu.berkeley.cs.nlp.ocular.main.TranscribeOrTrainFont -mx7g -jar ocular-0.2-SNAPSHOT-with_dependencies.jar \
+      -inputDocPath sample_images/advertencias \
+      -inputLmPath lm/trilingual.lmser \
+      -inputFontPath font/advertencias/trained.fontser \
+      -outputPath transcribe_output \
+      -trainFont true \
+      -numEMIters 1 \
+      -updateDocBatchSize 20 \
+      -outputFontPath font/advertencias/newTrained.fontser

+  The same can be done to update the glyph substitution model by passing in the previously-trained model (`-inputGsmPath`) and setting `-trainGsm` to `true`.

+      -allowGlyphSubstitution true \
+      -inputGsmPath font/advertencias/trained.gsmser
+      -trainGsm true \
+      -numEMIters 1 \
+      -updateDocBatchSize 20 \
+      -outputGsmPath font/advertencias/newTrained.gsmser

-  **Checking accuracy with a gold transcription**
+  **Optional: Checking accuracy with a gold transcription**

   If a gold standard transcription is available for a file, it should be written in a `.txt` file in the same directory as the corresponding image, and given the same filename (but with a different extension).
 These files will be used to evaluate the accuracy of the transcription (during either training or testing).
 For example: